mathewbyrne/ev-tracker/README.md

 	> Battled #568 Trubbish  +1 Speed
 	> 1 Ultrados (Magikarp) - +8 Attack, +2 Speed

+To stop tracking a Pokemon, use the `release` command:

+	ev.py release 2
+	> Stopped tracking Axew

 ## EV Calculations

-I'm still fairly new to min/max Pokemon training, but my understanding of
+I'm still new to Pokemon EV training, but Effort Values for each battle are calculated as such:

+	ev[stat] = (pokemon.evs[stat] + item.evs[stat]) * pokerus

 ## Storage